 You should keep your insurer informed of any refurbishments made to the property, unoccupied periods of more than 30 days, changes to rent and new tenants.
 Your insurer can provide a full list of things you should keep them up to date with.

-Key Mortgages and Protection Ltd act as a credit broker not a lender for landlords insurance.
+Key Mortgages Ltd act as a credit broker not a lender for landlords insurance.

 Please note, for insurance products term and conditions apply.
 This information is a summary only.
 You will receive full policy documents upon application.
 This policy will set out the terms, conditions and limitations of cover provided under the plan.